iainurquhart/Scaffold/README.md

 And within `top_bar.html` you'll need to edit the main header file of the site to suit your needs.

+There are some psd files within `/forum_assets/` which you'll find useful if you want to add some spice to the icons I've put in there.
+And there is the background image for creating faux columns on the threads view.

 ###  License / Disclaimer

 Copyright (c) 2010 Iain Urquhart - shout@iain.co.nz

+If you find my work useful for your commercial project, please consider a $25 donation using the pledgie button above.
+Your generosity would support continued development of the theme.

 This theme is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by